Last updated on July 16th, 2019 at 09:27 am

-Hoi An is THE most popular city in Central Vietnam, and once you’ve visited, you will understand why people flock to visit this tiny coastal town.
-With stunning architecture that holds a mixture of Chinese, European and Japanese influence, it used to be the center of trade in the Champa Empire.
-In fact, it was the international trading center in the 16th and 17th century, doing business with Japanese, Chinese, Dutch and India traders.
-It was made a UNESCO World Heritage Site in 1999, which is a testimony to its heritage and beauty.
+Hoi An is one of the most beautiful towns in Vietnam with its historic old quarter.
+It is a must-see in Central Vietnam and once you’ve visited, you will understand why people flock to visit this tiny coastal town.
+It was the international trading center in the 16th and 17th century, doing business with Japanese, Chinese, Dutch and India traders.
+The collision of culture created rows of colourful tiled houses in pastel shades that made up of the old town.
+It was also the center of trade in the Champa Empire and declared UNESCO World Heritage Site in 1999, which is a testimony to its heritage and beauty.

 - 1 Hoi An History